B.C. health officials to provide Tuesday COVID-19 update

-B.C. health officials are set to provide an update on the province’s response to the COVID-19 pandemic on Tuesday afternoon.
+Health officials are set to provide their daily update on Tuesday on British Columbia’s response to the novel coronavirus pandemic.

-On Monday, provincial health officer Dr. Bonnie Henry announced 30 cases of COVID-19 in B.C. over a 72-hour period and no new deaths.

-There were 14 positive cases from Friday to Saturday, six cases from Saturday to Sunday, and nine from Sunday to Monday.
-The province also announced one new epi-linked case.
+A day earlier, officials announced 36 new cases of COVID-19 over a three-day span, bringing the province’s total to 2,745 cases.
+About 87 per cent of these patients have recovered so far.

 [ Sign up for our Health IQ newsletter for the latest coronavirus updates ]